-The Institute of Education works in close partnership with many schools and other settings across the region, ensuring best practice and building links for teaching placements and future employment.
+The School of Education works in close partnership with many schools and other settings across the region, ensuring best practice and building links for teaching placements and future employment.

 Many of our regional Partnership schools have long established relationships with the university to include teacher training, professional development of teaching and non- teaching staff, research and award bearing accreditation.

 Excellent employment opportunities exist with many of our partner schools employing University of Worcester trainees, who become mentors and post holders, maintaining a professional commitment to the University.

 The partnership is school centred; schools are involved directly in the selection and recruitment for programmes; schools design, deliver and evaluate the programme to ensure trainees receive excellent training to become high quality trainees and well prepared as fully skilled and knowledgeable professionals.
 This ensures our trainees have strong curriculum knowledge, phase expertise and the ability to use a range of teaching and learning strategies to great effect.